Spacechild1/vstplugin/README.md

     *or* set the variables in the cmake-gui and click "Configure" + "Generate"
 3)	in the build directory type `make`

-    *MSVC:* open VSTPlugin.sln with Visual Studio and build the solution.
+    *MSVC:* open vstplugin.sln with Visual Studio and build the solution.

 4)	type `make install` to install